marshalwhite/nps_ss1100_fall24_Marshal_Alex_Nikhil/README.md

 Command and Data Handling (C&DH): Command parsing and routing.\
 Electrical Power Subsystem (EPS): Power budget analysis and battery charging calculations.\
 Remote Sensing Payload: Data ingestion, radiance to reflectance conversion, and image rescaling.

+#### Questions
+1. What was your experience in collaborating?
+Talk about what steps you used to ensure the inputs from group members worked - code testing, GitHub branch management, etc. - and how you divided up the workload for the project.

+2. What was the most challenging section, and why?
+Feel free to provide more than one response if there is a difference of opinion in the group.

+3. If you employed Generative AI tools, how did you do so?
+Discuss which tools you used, the prompts you utilized, how you ensured the results were valid, and how you integrated the code into your tasks.

+4. What other resources did you use to find solutions?
+Online sites, books, references, etc.

+5. In what way could this project be improved for future quarters?